Aly-Sall/Aly-Sall/README.md

 ---

 ### ⚡ Fun Fact
-When I'm not coding, I’m probably exploring new technologies, improving my graphic design skills, or watching the latest NBA game.
+When I'm not coding, I’m probably exploring new technologies, improving my graphic design skills, or watching the latest NBA and Football game, and mangas.

 ---